 Workday’s Global Payroll Strategy

-As Workday delivers its fourth country payroll, the bulk of its international payroll coverage remains in the hands of partners.
-This Special Report outlines some of the early challenges that the company's global payroll partner program has encountered, assesses Workday’s efforts to tackle them and examines the implications for current and future customers.
+While Workday offers its own payroll services in four countries, the bulk of its international payroll coverage remains in the hands of partners - which poses both strategic and practical questions for Workday customers as they embark on global payroll initiatives.
+This Special Report assesses Workday's approach, analyzes some of the technicalities and examines the implications for current and future customers.

 Comment: Shrinking the vendor selection cycle

 Caught between a failure of communication and a failure of imagination, the much-maligned RFI has somehow managed to keep its place in the international payroll vendor selection cycle.
 But is it time to put it out of its misery?

 Read Keith Rodgers' commentary on the global payroll market here